 Good communication is important for getting along well with others, but students often have difficulty understanding that their body language and facial expressions can affect how their words are interpreted.
-These body language activities will help students practice by using a twist on the game of telephone.
+This body language game below will help students practice by using a twist on the game of telephone.

 Materials: Communication poster